ArunDevadoss/VotingMotionManager/README.md

 	  	o Checks for Motion OPENED for Voting, Duplicate Voters, Maximum number of Votes, VP voting conditions.

-  	5) void setMotionState(final int motionId)
+  	5) void setMotionState(final int motionId) throws MotionException

 		o Sets Motion state to PASSED/FAILED/TIED.

-		o Number of Yes votes greater than No votes, Motion is PASSED.
+		o Number of "Y" (Yes) votes greater than "N" (No) votes, Motion is PASSED.

-		o Number of Yes votes less than No votes, Motion is FAILED.
+		o Number of "Y" (Yes) votes less than "N" No votes, Motion is FAILED.

-		o Equal number of Yes and No votes, Motion is Tied.
+		o Equal number of "Y" Yes and "N" No votes, Motion is TIED.

 ## Enums: